stevengonsalvez/patchmycode/memory-bank/projectbrief.md

    - Submit pull requests with changes
    - Comment on issues with results

-2. **Aider Integration**
+2. **AI Integration**
-   - Execute Aider CLI to analyze and fix issues
+   - Execute AI code assistant to analyze and fix issues
-   - Pass issue title and description to Aider
+   - Pass issue title and description to the AI engine
-   - Capture Aider's output and changes
+   - Capture AI-generated output and changes
-   - Support Aider's configuration options
+   - Support configurable AI options

 3. **Error Handling**
    - Handle cases where Aider can't fix an issue